pschild/smart-home-conx/README.md

 ## Production

-### Install from scratch (Untested yet!)
+### Install from scratch

-Use the script `install.sh` to setup everything from scratch (after a fresh installation of Raspbian).
+Use the script `install/install-shc.sh` to setup everything from scratch (after a fresh installation of Raspbian).
-Call the script and follow the instructions.
-The script will
-  - ensure that you change your password after fresh installation,
-  - update your system packages,
-  - install docker, docker-compose (+ dependencies), git (+ config),
-  - create the necessary folder structure,
-  - clone necessary repository,
-  - prepare env file
-  - and finally run the services (in dev mode, see "Dev and Prod Mode" for more information)
+See [./install/README.md](./install/README.md) for more details.